- Tuesday, September 14, 2021 - Primary Election (if necessary)

 Absentee Ballot Requests

 A registered voter who will be unable to vote at the polls on Election Day due to: (1) absence from the voter’s city or town during normal polling hours; or (2) physical disability preventing you from going to the polling place; or (3) religious belief can apply for an absentee ballot to be mailed.

-Your request for an absentee ballot must be received no later than noon on the day before an election.
 Applications may be submitted in person, by mail, fax, or by e-mail.
 Please click here for an absentee ballot application.

 The absentee ballot must be returned to the City Clerk's Office by close of the polls on election day.

 Click here for information on voting if you are in the military or an overseas US citizen.

 What Does "U" or "Unenrolled" Mean?